Lost Ark (video game): Development and release

-Release

 Lost Ark was fully released in South Korea on December 4, 2019, and in North American, South American, and European regions on February 11, 2022, with Amazon Games serving as the global publisher.
 Users that pre-purchased one of four founder's packs could play 3 days early on February 8, 2022.
 The game was initially unavailable in Belgium and the Netherlands due to the countries' stringent loot box regulations, with the latter later reversing its decision.
 Within twenty-four hours of its release, Lost Ark became the second most played game on Steam.

-Release schedules

 In 2021, there were plans between Smilegate and game publisher HappyTuk to launch Lost Ark in Taiwan.
-It was announced in 2023 that the release of Taiwanese servers has been delayed but not canceled.
+In January 2023, the Taiwanese servers' launch was put on hold, and moved to a May 30, 2024 release date.
+The game's Japanese server was closed down on March 20, 2024.

 Reception

 Lost Ark received "generally favorable" reviews according to review aggregator Metacritic.

 PC Magazine praised Lost Ark's combat, writing, "Abilities look good, sound sufficiently powerful, and feel great to use.
 You can’t help but feel like a combat god when you divekick a crowd, and blast fodder monsters into bloody chunks."
 Despite enjoying some of the minigames, Rock Paper Shotgun disliked the game's structure and felt, compared to other MMOs, Lost Ark had little to offer: "Some may relish the chores, the gradual progress of the EXP bar, and the allure of shiny loot rewards...
 Yet, there's nothing I've seen so far in the game's questing and progression that makes it stand out from the competition."
 PC Gamer liked the combat abilities, but criticized the story: "Lost Ark can be a captivating adventure, which makes it a shame that the main story is simply not that compelling.
 The central cast of characters are a largely one-dimensional carousel of exhaustingly noble heroes and villains."
 The Western release was also criticized for its high volume of bots.